|

 to facilitate the breaking of the hat to allow better colour

 midway between the classical Rioja and the modern concept.
+'Tobelos' comes from 'Tubol', a tribe who founded the people of the Tobelos, better known as Iberians.

 NEW!